-🐞 8.3 Internal walls between a bedroom or a room containing a toilet and other rooms (in England and Wales), or an internal wall between an apartment in a dwelling and a room in a residential building which is capable of being used for sleeping (in Scotland), are acceptable as follows:
+8.5 Internal walls between a bedroom or a room containing a toilet and other rooms (in England and Wales), or an internal wall between an apartment in a dwelling and a room in a residential building which is capable of being used for sleeping (in Scotland), are acceptable as follows:

-England and Wales - wall Type D described in paragraph 5.20 of Approved Document E and a wall meeting the minimum sound insulation values in Table 0.2 of Approved Document E
+England and Wales - a wall type D described in paragraph 5.20 of Approved Document E and a wall meeting the minimum sound insulation values in Table 0.2 of Approved Document E

-Scotland - wall Types 4 and 4A described in the Generic Internal Constructions referred to in clause 5.2.2 of the Technical Handbooks and walls meeting the minimum sound insulation values in clause 5.2.1 of the Technical Handbooks.
+Scotland - a wall Type 4 and 4A described in the Generic Internal Constructions referred to in clause 5.2.2 of the Technical Handbooks and a wall meeting the minimum sound insulation values in clause 5.2.1 of the Technical Handbooks.

-🐒 8.4 The blocks can form an internal partition abutting a Type 1, 2 or 4 separating wall or a Type 1 or 2 separating floor if the minimum surface mass (excluding finishes) of the partition is not less than 120 kg m-2.
+$\frac{27}{3}$ 8.6 The blocks can form an internal partition abutting a Type 1, 2 or 4 separating wall or a Type 1 or 2 separating floor if the minimum surface mass (excluding finishes) of the partition is not less than 120 kg·m-2.
 Guidance on circumstances (for example, where there is no separating floor) where any surface mass can be acceptable can be found in the following documents: